stefanoschmidt1995/mbank/README.md

 # mbank
 `mbank` is a code for fast Gravitational Waves bank generation.
+It creates a bank of binary black hole (BBH) systems.
 It is very handy for generating precessing and eccentric banks.
 The repository is still work-in-progress!

+If you want more details, you can take a look at the [documentation](www.mbank_docs.org).
+Otherwise, you can keep reading and learn the essentials below.

 ## How it works
 Write something...